 Supplemental Needs Trusts

 Supplemental needs trusts and special needs trusts are essentially the same thing.
 The trust was first known as a supplemental needs trust because of its purpose to supplement the need for public government programs.
-It has since become know as a special needs trust which better expresses the beneficiary’s needs.
+It has since become known as a special needs trust which better expresses the beneficiary’s needs.

-Revocable living trusts are also simply known as living trusts.
+Revocable living trusts are also known as living trusts.
 They are considered revocable because over time changes may be made to the trust as circumstances or wishes change.
 Trusts are considered “living” because they are created over your lifetime.
 Living trusts are a great way to avoid probate.
 Probate is when the court determines where a person’s estate is divided up.

 Irrevocable Living Trusts

-Irrevocable trusts are the opposite of revocable which means they can not be changed without the beneficiaries permission.
+Irrevocable trusts are the opposite of revocable which means they can not be changed without the beneficiary’s permission.
 There are a variety of different reasons to set up an irrevocable trust including estate and tax considerations.
 Irrevocable trusts are protected against creditors and are commonly used for estate tax reduction.
 Beneficiaries can ensure their assets are preserved.

 Charitable trusts are used in order to leave some or all of a person’s estate to charity.
 There are many ways to set up a charitable trust, so it is best to discuss these options with an experienced estate planning lawyer.
-Two common ways are to either leave a certain amount to be paid to the charity and the remainder to go to the beneficiaries, or vice versa.
+Two common ways are to either leave a certain amount to be paid to the charity and the remainder to go to the beneficiaries or vice versa.
 These trusts are typically tax-exempt and the charity in which the assets will be received must be approved by the IRS.
 One of the major benefits to charitable trusts is the tax breaks received.
 When the trust is eventually passed on to the donor’s heirs, estate taxes are dramatically reduced.

 Ready to take the next step in your estate planning?